firefly2442/ArmaConnect-mod/README.md

-ArmaAndroid-mod
+ArmaConnect-mod
 ===============

-Arma 3 mod that sends data to the Arma2NET Android Plugin.
+Arma 3 mod that sends data to the Arma2NETConnect Plugin.